Bruswei/git-workshop-24/pages/hashing-setup.md

+---
+layout: default
-## SHA-1 Hashing Across Different Operating Systems
+title: SHA-1 Hashing Across Different Operating Systems
+---

 SHA-1 is a cryptographic hash function used by Git to uniquely identify objects within the repository.
 Here are the methods to perform SHA-1 hashing manually on different operating systems: